yash-sharma1/docs-site/docs/chain-access.md

 The Sequence Number is the way how Binance Chain prevents `Replay Attack` (the idea is borrowed from Cosmos network, but varies a bit in handling).
-Every transaction should have a new `Sequence Number` increased by 1 from the current latest sequence number of the `Account`, and after this transaction is recorded on the block chain, the `Sequence Number` would be set to the same as the one of latest transaction.
+Every transaction should have a new `Sequence Number` increased by 1 from the current latest sequence number of the `Account`, and after this transaction is recorded on the block chain, the `Sequence Number` will be set to the same number as the one of latest transaction.

-This logic forces the client has to be aware of the current `Sequence Number`, either by reading from the blockchain via API, or keeping counting locally by themselves.
-The encouraged way would be to keep counting locally and re-synchronized from the blockchain periodically.
+This logic forces the client to be aware of the current `Sequence Number`, either by reading from the blockchain via API, or keep the counting locally by themselves.
+The recommended way is to keep counting locally and re-synchronize from the blockchain periodically.

 ## Examples

-[SDK](api-reference/sdk.md) in different languages act as examples to use APIs to access Binance Chain.
+[SDK](api-reference/sdk.md) in different languages are provided to simplify use of APIs to access Binance Chain.